secoats/secoats.github.io/markdown/pyinstaller.md

   - tools
   - linux
   - windows
 summary: PyInstaller allows you to create stand-alone binaries that run on machines that do not have Python installed.
 On Linux it will create an executable ELF binary.
-On Widows...
+On Windows...
 ---

 **PyInstaller** allows you to create stand-alone binaries that run on machines that do not have Python installed.